pshriwise/obsidian_work_vault/NSE CI Notes.md

     - echo "Testing"

 ```
-For more options on how to run scripts and manage the CI environment, the documentation on this file can be found [here](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html)
+For more options on how to run scripts and manage the CI environment, the general documentation, not specific to EGS's gitlab instance, on this file can be found [here](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html)